Adobe Express vs Canva — Which is Better?

 The 'Business' tab in Canva.

-The ‘Business’ tab in Canva lets you access commercial templates organised by ‘use cases,’ ‘features, ‘industries’ and ‘departments’ categories.
+The ‘Business’ tab in Canva lets you access commercial templates organised by ‘Business solutions’ and ‘use cases’ categories and also gives you access to a wide range of Canva business resource materials.

 Now, a really great aspect of both Canva and Adobe Express is that regardless of the template you choose, you’re not restricted to using the default size of the design — both tools allow you to resize your design really easily.